This article is very long, if you want to go straight to the DIY candle designs just scroll down.

 Step 2: Place the wick.

 Get the hot glue, zinc wicks, and glass container.
-Carefully put hot glue at the bottom center of the container, stick the wick, and let it set.
+Carefully put hot glue at the bottom centre of the container, stick the wick, and let it set.

 Step 3: Melt the gel wax.